 There is a lot of debate surrounding heel drop and its importance in running shoes.
 Some people swear by it, while others believe that it doesn’t have that great effect.
 In this article, we will discuss what heel drop is in shoes and whether it is important for runners or not.

 When you’re looking for a new running shoe, you’ll notice that there’s quite a bit of information to take in.
 Heel drop is one such measurement, and it’s essential to understand what it means before making your purchase.
 Heel drop has been around for many years and is still a popular topic of discussion regarding shoes.
 It all started back 50 years ago when running became a popular way to stay in shape.
 Runners were looking for ways to improve their performance, so they turned to shoe companies for advice.

 The heel of a shoe is the back part of the shoe that elevates the heel of the foot.
 The toe of a shoe is the front part of the shoe that comes in contact with the ground when you walk.

-Heel drop which is also called “Heel-to-toe drop”, “Shoe offset”, or “Heel differential” is the difference between the heel height and forefoot height you have a running shoe on.
-It’s measured in millimeters, and shoes can have heel drops anywhere from 0 to 14 mm.
-Low-drop shoes have a heel drop of 1-4 mm, while high-drop shoes have a heel drop of 8mm or more.
+Heel drop which is also called “Heel-to-toe drop”, “Shoe offset”, or “Heel differential” is the difference between the heel height and forefoot height of the running shoe.
+It’s measured in millimeters, and shoes can have heel drops anywhere from 0 to 14mm.
+Low-drop shoes have a heel drop of 1-4mm, while high-drop shoes have a heel drop of 8mm or more.